mountainlizard/mountain-mqtt/README.md

 1. Compatible with [`embedded-hal`](https://github.com/rust-embedded/embedded-hal).
 Provides adapters to use [`embedded-hal-async`](https://crates.io/crates/embedded-hal-async) and [`embedded-io-async`](https://crates.io/crates/embedded-io-async) traits (`Read`, `Write` and `ReadReady`) for network connection, e.g. using [`embassy-net`](https://crates.io/crates/embassy-net) for TCP.
 2. Compatible with [`tokio`](https://tokio.rs).
 Provides adapters to use [`tokio::net::TcpStream`](https://docs.rs/tokio/latest/tokio/net/struct.TcpStream.html) `TcpStream`.
 3. Layered design to allow reuse in different environments.
-4. Fairly thorough tests for `data`, `codec` and `packet` modules against the MQTT v5 specification.
+4. Fairly thorough tests for `data`, `codec` and `packet` modules against the [MQTT v5 specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html).
-5. Basic client for connecting, disconnecting, subscribing and unsubscribing, publishing messages and receiving pubished message from the server.
+5. Provides a basic client trait/implementation for connecting, disconnecting, subscribing and unsubscribing, publishing messages and receiving pubished messages from the server.
 Supports Quality of Service levels 0 and 1.
 6. Can run without allocation, using only `core` on `no_std`.

 ## Adding to your project